 The team also assesses requests from charities to have information withheld from the Charity Register, to have new charity subtypes added to their registration, and to have their registration voluntarily revoked.

-The team helps streamline the process through which charities get access to Commonwealth charity tax concessions by collecting necessary information and passing it to the ATO.
+The team helps streamline the process through which charities get access to Commonwealth charity tax concessions by collecting necessary information and passing it onto the ATO.

 General members are appointed for a term of up to three years.
 Ex officio members remain on the Board for as long as they hold the specified office.
 The Board meets quarterly.

-Stuart is the Chair of the ACNC Advisory Board, a member of the Prime Minister’s Community Business Partnership, and chaired the Charity, Philanthropy and Fundraising Advisory Committee to the National COVID-19 Coordination Commission.
-He is the Chief Executive Officer of UNICEF Australia.
+Tony Stuart is the Chair of the ACNC Advisory Board, recently chaired the NFP Advisory Board to the National Covid Commission and has been the Chief Executive Officer of UNICEF Australia since 2016.